Back to Blog

 The specific AI skills a particular employer is looking for will be in the job description — either listed explicitly or implied by the nature of the role.
 Reading the job description carefully and mirroring its language is the most effective way to ensure your AI skills section registers with both ATS and human reviewers.

 Using resum8 to match your CV against a job description shows you which skills and keywords the employer emphasises — including AI-related ones — and where gaps exist between your current CV language and what the role requires.
+See our skills for resume guide for how to structure the broader skills section around this.

 See Which AI Skills Are Missing From Your CV